Appearance

 Developers currently have very little context exposed by their smart contracts.

 At time of writing, other than stepping through EVM execution and inspecting memory dumps directly, it is very difficult to understand what is happening during smart contract execution.
 By returning more context, developers can write well-decomposed tests and assert certain codes are returned as an expression of where the smart contract got to.
-This includes status codes as bare values, events, and reverts.
+This includes status codes as bare values, event

 Having a fixed set of codes also makes it possible to write common helper functions to react in common ways to certain signals.
 This can live off- or on-chain library, lowering the overhead in building smart contracts, and helping raise code quality with trusted shared components.